Chapter 13 bankruptcy is a court-supervised process that allows individuals to:

 A creditor has a secured claim if you pledged an asset as collateral to secure its loan.
 If you don’t make your loan payments, the creditor can take back the property through foreclosure or repossession to satisfy the debt.
 The most common examples of secured claims are your mortgage and car loan.

+While most of these debts are dischargeable, not all are.
 Congress has decided that certain types of debt (called priority claims) are too important to be dischargeable in bankruptcy.
 This means that bankruptcy doesn’t eliminate your obligation to pay back priority debts.
 However, Chapter 13 bankruptcy can provide an affordable way to pay off these debts through your repayment plan over the next three to five years.
 Common priority debts include recent tax obligations, alimony, and child support.

 You must disclose all of your debts even if you want to pay them back.
 If you forget to list a debt, it may not get discharged in your bankruptcy.
 Carefully review all of your debts to make sure they are included.
 It is typically a good idea to obtain a copy of your credit report and compare it against your outstanding bills so that you don’t miss anything.

 If a secured lender forecloses on or repossesses your property, it will typically sell that asset to satisfy its debt.
 If the sale proceeds don’t cover the balance of your loan, you may be responsible for paying back the deficiency (whether you can be held liable for a deficiency depends on the type of property and your state’s deficiency laws).
-If you have a deficiency balance, list it on Schedule F because it is no longer treated as a secured debt.
+If you have a deficiency balance, list it on Schedule E/F because it is no longer treated as a secured debt.

 To learn more, see Will Bankruptcy Remove a Deficiency Judgment?